|

 5. The Postpartum Husband: Practical Solutions for Living with Postpartum Depression by Karen Kleinman

-6. The Girlfriends Guide to Surviving the First Year of Motherhood by Vicki Iovine 7.Behind the Smile: My Journey Out of Postpartum Depression by Marie Osmond, Marcia Wilkie (Contributor), Judith Moore (Contributor) Warner Books (2001)
+7.Behind the Smile: My Journey Out of Postpartum Depression by Marie Osmond, Marcia Wilkie (Contributor), Judith Moore (Contributor) Warner Books (2001)

 8. Beyond The Blues: Prenatal and Postpartum Depression by Shoshana Bennett and Pec Indman; Moodswings Press (2002)